spelunky-fyi/overlunky/README.md

 cmake ..
 cmake --build . --config Release --target ALL_BUILD
 ```
 The binaries will be in `build/bin/Release/`.
-To enable debug logging, `set RUST_LOG=debug` in *the game environment*, e.g. where you run Spel2.exe.
 You can also try the scripts in `.vscode` with VSCode.